Boris-de/mig/README.md

 ## Git tags

-Most of the tags are converted from the original CVS, but somewhere missing and added later (v1.2.7, v1.2.7p1, v1.2.8, v1.2.9r, v1.3.0) based the commit messages and a comparison of the content of the release tarballs.
+Most of the tags are converted from the original CVS, but some were missing and added later (v1.2.7, v1.2.7p1, v1.2.8, v1.2.9r, v1.3.0) based the commit messages and a comparison of the content of the release tarballs.
 For 1.2.9 a slight difference between the commit and the tar exists, hence the "r"-suffix